brainglobe/brainglobe.github.io/docs/source/documentation/brainreg-segment/user-guide/index.md

 Your data will then appear as a napari "Layer" on the right-hand side, and will include your sample data (including any additionally downsampled channels), and the atlas.
-If you select the atlas layer and make it visible (by toggling the eye icon), hovering over a brain region will show the region in the bottom left corner**.**
+If you select the atlas layer and make it visible (by toggling the eye icon), hovering over a brain region will show the region in the bottom left corner.

 You can navigate around the volume: